learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 # Object Oriented Shopping Cart - Lab

 ## Introduction
-In this lab we will be mimicing the functionality of a shopping cart with our knowledge of object oriented Python.
-Our shopping cart will be able to add items of different quantities and prices to our cart, calculate discounts, keep track of what items have been added, and void transactions.
+In this lab you'll be mimicking the functionality of a shopping cart with our knowledge of object oriented Python.
+Your shopping cart will be able to add items of different quantities and prices to the cart, calculate discounts, keep track of what items have been added, and void transactions.

 ## Objectives